inkVerb/verb/dev/README.md

 		  - `/etc/nginx/sites-enabled/` -> `verb/conf/webserver/sites-enabled/nginx/`
 		  - `/etc/httpd/sites-enabled/` -> `verb/conf/webserver/sites-enabled/httpd/`
 		- The original folder structure still works so that other apps should not know the difference unless they check every directory tree location for an actual directory
-XII.
+	D. The `/srv/cloud/` folder:
+	    - This is theoretically for apps that serve over the web, but their app-operational folders are not web-accessible
+		- Eg:
+		  - owncloud ocis (written in Go and runs as a reverse-proxy-served service)
+		  - Ghost apps (written in Node.js and runs as a reverse-proxy-served service) XII.
 Mounted volumes
 	- Volume mounting is an option, placing man of the web hosted folders at various places on SSD and HDD mounted volumes
 		- This is handled by the Rink, which creates and manages verb VPS instances in the first place.
 If you are managing a stand-alone verber installed manually, mounted volume systems will simply be non-existant by the system.
 But, don't delete any volume config files because the framework still depends on them, even if to remain at their default values.
 	- Volumes actually reside in /mnt/
-	- When SSD is mounted, entire web app folders are automatically installed to the SSD volume in /mnt/
+	- When SSD is mounted, entire web app and srv/cloud folders are automatically installed to the SSD volume in /mnt/
 	- When HDD is mounted, media and data folders (ie wp-content or nextcloud/data) are installed to the HDD volume in /mnt/
 	- The serfs and verb framework is very good at automatically detecting where things go
 	- Adding a volume after a web app is installed is generally no problem since the mounting scripts simply move the folders described in the section on web host directories